kreauniv/comp308/source/piclang.rst

 The above is already giving us a plausible vocabulary for talking about pictures to begin with, even though we don't yet know what exactly a "picture" is.
 We can represent these ideas using s-expressions like below --

+.. [#ppm] You've already been given instructions to write functions to read and write this format.

 Primitives